• Skip to Content

 If the revalidation is not successful, the course will no longer count toward the student’s degree requirements.
 The student will be responsible for completing coursework to replace the expired credits.

 Students who are granted a leave of absence must resume their studies at the end of the allotted leave time.
-If warranted, the time permitted to complete program requirements will be extended by the length of time granted for the leave of absence.
-Students who do not resume their studies after a leave of absence has expired, or who have not enrolled for more than one year without having requested a leave of absence, will assume the status of a student who has withdrawn from the program.
-Such students must reapply and are subject to the admission requirements in force at the date of the new application.
-Acceptance is not guaranteed even for students previously admitted.
-Courses taken prior to the interruption of studies will not count toward requirements if they are not completed within the time allowed for degree completion.
+The time permitted to complete program requirements will be extended by the length of time granted for the leave of absence.
+Students who do not resume their studies after a leave of absence has expired will assume the status of a student who has withdrawn from the program.
+Such students must request reactivation and may be subject to the admission requirements in force at the date of the reactivation request.
+Reactivation is not guaranteed even for students previously admitted.

 Transferability of Courses